Chronic Wasting Disease and traditional foods

 - If the animal carcass is from an area of Saskatchewan or Alberta where CWD is known to occur, it is recommended that you have it tested for CWD.
 Wait for a negative result before any parts of the animal are used or eaten.
 The provincial or territorial wildlife management office where you live or hunt can give you information on how to have a carcass tested.
 Testing may be free of charge in your area.

-For more information on testing
+For more information in your area

 Appropriate transportation and disposal is also important to help reduce the spread of CWD.
 Contact your provincial or territorial wildlife management office for more information on how to transport carcasses and dispose of animal parts you won't use.